EphrataTEALS/Tiger22/README.md

 git status
 ```

-  Your terminal should now look like the following, except it will say "ephrataTEALS2021" instead of "TEALS1":
+  Your terminal should now look like the following:

   ![terminalOutput](https://raw.githubusercontent.com/EphrataTEALS/Tiger22/main/images/terminalOutput.png)

-  4. Enter the following command, replacing `<GitHubusername>` with the `<firstname>-<lastinitial>-ephrata-teals` username you created earlier:
+  4. Enter the following command, replacing `<GitHubusername>` with the your username you created earlier:

 ```
 git config --global user.name "<GitHubusername>"